enbacon/Ruby-Red-Salon/README.md

 * As a user, I want to be able to log out of my account.

-#o Development Process and Problem Solving
+## Development Process and Problem Solving
 * Get the back-end, Ruby-Red, built.
 * Without being certain of Rails’ plural version of “nail polish”, an inflections initializer had to be written.
 * Scaffold the required nail polish resources using rails, and then write curl scripts for the end points of the resources.